On behalf of Hastings Law Firm P.C. posted in Texas Hospital Negligence Lawyers on Tuesday, August 25, 2015.

 It was determined that she manipulated the treatment records of the patient, falsely showing that she had administered the prescribed medication.
 This patient may not have survived had it not been for a nurse who came on duty later that noticed the critical condition of the patient.
 The gravely ill woman was rushed to the hospital and was released after several days of treatment in the intensive care unit.

 The nurse reportedly now faces a Class A felony charge, and if convicted, she may spend at least 10 years in jail.
 When a Texas resident suffers the consequences of a medication error made by a staff member at a medical facility, financial relief for resulting medical expenses may be pursued.
+Our medical malpractice attorneys in Houston, TX are here to help.
 Victims retain the right to file medical malpractice claims in a civil court to recover any documented losses related to the incident as allowed by state laws.

 Source: FOX 6 WBRC, “Fmr.
 Chilton Co. nurse arrested on abuse, neglect of patient charge”, Aug.
 20, 2015